Learn Java Easy. Chapter 5 Exercises

 number = exercise.nextInt();

-// This while considers all entered numbers.
+// This while takes into consideration all entered figures.

 // But the last one has negative value and we don't want to use it.

-if (number>=0) {
+if (number>=0) { totalData++;

 totalSum = totalSum + number;